 In conclusion, by all the reasons mentioned above, it undeniably seems that despite a variety of merits of developed lifestyle, human being suffers the difficulties organised from the modern changes.
 However, the adequate and integrated management could conduct the mankind to make the earth to a better place to live.

 Model Answer 2:

-It is a fact that some people choose to focus on improving the standard of living without any concern to their surrounding environment.
+It is a fact that some people choose to focus on improving the standard of living without any concern of their surrounding environment.
 As a consequence, many natural areas have been damaged and caused the extinction of some species.
 Moreover, cars, refrigerators, air-conditioners, room-heathers etc have improved the way we live our life on one hand and also caused environmental degradation on the other hand.
-Industrialisation, factories, large offices, luxury apartments, air travel etc are all part of our improved life style but yet they have many negative consequences to our environment.
+Industrialisation, factories, large offices, luxury apartments, air travel etc are all part of our improved lifestyle but yet they have many negative consequences to our environment.

 [ Written by - Darwin Lesmana ]